Rekha: Early roles (1968–1970)

 Since her mother fell ill at the time, Rekha was accompanied by her aunt to the shooting, which started in August that year at Mehboob Studio.
 A controversy arose around a kissing scene featuring Rekha and male lead Biswajit Chatterjee, of which she was not notified as Nawathe wanted to maintain her natural reaction.
 In later years, Rekha complained at having been tricked into the scene.
 The film ran into censorship problems and would not be released until 1979, when it was retitled Do Shikaari.
 The kissing scene made it to the cover of the Asian edition of Life magazine in April 1970.
 This prompted the American journalist James Shephard to travel to India to interview Rekha, which she saw as an opportunity to boost her career and express her complaint.
 Do Shikaari underperformed at the box office.

-Soon after her move in 1969 to Bombay, Rekha was signed by the producer and director Mohan Sehgal for his film, Sawan Bhadon, and the filming started on 11 October.
+Soon after her move to Bombay in 1969, Rekha was signed by the producer and director Mohan Sehgal for his film, Sawan Bhadon, and the filming started on 11 October.
 He cast her as Chanda, a village girl who does not receive approval from her parents to marry her lover (Navin Nischol).
 Although her hair was already long and thick, Sehgal forced her to wear a wig.
 Hence, it did not fit on her hair and her hairdressers had to shave her hair to almost bald.
 She was not fluent in Hindi at the time and most of the film's crew mocked her for having South Indian background.
 Marking her Hindi debut, Sawan Bhadon was released in September 1970 and became a commercial success.
 Film reviewers scorned her looks, but complimented her confidence and comic timing in the film.
 Manoj Das believed that "embarrassment" was shown on Nischol's face in every scenes with Rekha, and Film World magazine noted the film's success was a breakthrough for her career.
 Amma Kosam, a Telugu drama from the director Kolli Pratyagatma, was released in the end of the year, and she dedicated it to her mother.